Updated: Oct 2

 There is a long list of allergy symptoms, but here is a list of some of the more common reactions:

 -runny/stuffy nose -sneezing -wheezing/shortness of breath -cough -rash/hives -fatigue -headache -nausea/vomiting -watery/itchy eyes -itchy throat

 If you suspect you may have an allergy, specifically to food, one of the best ways to pinpoint the cause of your allergy is by doing an elimination diet.
-This is done by eliminating the foods that are commonly associated with allergies for three weeks.
+This is done by eliminating the foods commonly associated with allergies for three weeks.
 After the three weeks, you slowly introduce each item back into your diet one at a time, giving a few days for each food you reintroduce.
-If your allergy abates and then comes back when you eat a certain food, isolate just that food and repeat the diet a second time.
+If your allergy abates and comes back when you eat a particular food, isolate just that food and repeat the diet a second time.

 Here is a list of foods most commonly associated with allergies:

--gluten -dairy -soy -refined/added sugar -peanuts -corn -alcohol -eggs, in some cases -packaged, processed or fast foods
+-gluten -dairy -soy -refined/added sugar -peanuts -corn -alcohol -eggs, in some cases -packaged, processed, or fast foods

 Here are a few of them: